< Back to Oral History project: Minorcans of St. Augustine

 Lawrence "Lonnie" Pomar

-Lawrence “Lonnie” Pomar was twelve years old when he road his bike across town to ask Robert and Virginia O’Steen for work.
+Lawrence “Lonnie” Pomar was twelve years old when he rode his bike across town to ask Robert and Virginia O’Steen for work.
 They obliged, and assigned him a sink of plates stacked to the ceiling to hand wash.
 Lonnie nearly walked out that first day.

-O’Steens opened in 1964 or 1965—no one can quite remember when—after a 1963 Florida East Coast Railway strike.
+O’Steen’s opened in 1964 or 1965—no one can quite remember when—after a 1963 Florida East Coast Railway strike.
 Robert left the FEC to start a restaurant with his wife.
 The thirty-five-seat eatery served meat-and-three specials like liver and onions and fried chicken, as well as regional favorites like pilau and Minorcan clam chowder.
-Over the years, the cracker-meal fried shrimp garnered a loyal following: crowds of locals and tourists are known to wait three hours for a table.
+Over the years, the cracker-meal fried shrimp garnered a loyal following: Crowds of locals and tourists are known to wait three hours for a table.